 This test will evaluate the performance of the MEOSAR system in detecting and locating 406 MHz beacons in relation to the existing Cospas-Sarsat System.
-The goal is to catalogue and compare beacons-activations received by the MEOSAR system to those received from LEOSAR and GEOSAR, identify cases where one system detected a beacon that the other system missed and provide explanations wherever possible.
+The goal is to catalogue and compare beacon activations received by the MEOSAR system to those received from LEOSAR and GEOSAR, identify cases where only one system detected a beacon or provided encoded, independent or confirmed position and provide explanations wherever possible.
 In addition to these statistics, maps will be generated for the recorded beacon locations in order to visualize the actual MEOSAR coverage at the specified D&E time period.

 Each entry in the worksheet pertains to a single beacon activation.
 Data should be collected by the MCC in whose service area the alert is located or, if the alert is unlocated, the MCC of the service area associated with the country code (last MCC in data chain).
 Note, the destination MCC is based solely on the location recorded in the message not on the actual location of the beacon.
 All data should be collected for all beacons regardless of reception through MEOSAR, LEOSAR or GEOSAR satellites, either independently or in conjunction.
 For analysis, when location data is available, only data located within a predefined area of interest (AOI) shall be included (see footnote under O-1).
+Regardless of whether location data is available, when it is determined that the actual beacon location is outside the associated AOI or outside of the MCC service area (based encoded position, independent position, satellite footprint or other information), the data should be excluded.
 The alert information should be entered in the spreadsheet named "MEOSAR D&E Report Data O-2.xls" which contains entry fields for alert start/end times and data types.
 The following listing provides abbreviations referenced below and in the data collection spreadsheet:

 LGST LEO/GEO Start Time

 LGET LEO/GEO End Time

-LGDT LEO/GEO Data Type (U=Unlocated, E=Encoded Only, L=Located)
+LGDT LEO/GEO Data Type (U=Unlocated, E=Encoded, D=Doppler, C=Confirmed)

 MST MEO Start Time

 MET MEO End Time

-MDT MEO Data Type (U=Unlocated, E=Encoded Only, L=Located)
+MDT MEO Data Type (U=Unlocated, E=Encoded, D=DOA, C=Confirmed)